itz-rj-here/Unlimited-PC-Tips/README.md

 ### **Windows Modification CMD**

--   Start with the `Windows-Modification-CMD` folder.
+-   Start with the `Windows-Modification-CMD` folder located in `Speed Performance` folder.
 -   Run `"Windows Service Control v26.10.2023.bat"` first.
 -   Use other scripts for additional performance boosts.
 -   If the internet stops working, restart `"Windows Service Control v26.10.2023.bat"` CMD and enable all internet services.